Same tools, same blind spots

 )#2 Server actions with no auth check

 Next.js server actions are the worst offender here because the AI treats them like regular functions.
 It writes the database mutation, adds revalidatePath, and moves on.
 But server actions are HTTP endpoints.
 Anyone can call them.
 You don't need to be logged in, you don't need to be on your site, you just POST to the endpoint with the right payload.
-We regularly see delete operations, role changes, and payment modifications without a single auth check.
+Delete operations, role changes, payment modifications — all without a single auth check.
 The AI just doesn't think about who's calling the function.
 It writes the happy path and stops.

 'use server'